The Bot Wars, begun they have.

 Around the world, there’s extraordinary, exciting innovation in this space, from the digital government in Estonia to Loomio in New Zealand or “liquid democracy” in Europe to biometrics in India to blockchain pilots.

-There is still immense potential for online platforms to play a foundation role in enabling nations, states and cities to nurture more transparent, equitable and just digital mechanisms for ensuring that the consent of the governed is honored in practice, not just principle or rhetoric.
+There is still immense potential for online platforms to play a foundational role in enabling nations, states and cities to nurture more transparent, equitable and just digital mechanisms for ensuring that the consent of the governed is honored in practice, not just principle or rhetoric.

 Here’s hoping that somehow, we can find a way to have the necessary conversations and hearings.